 E 10th St., b/t Aves.
 A & B; no phone

-The best spot in the neighborhood for people-watching, taking five, sipping coffee, or having a picnic (especially with some Sunny & Annies or a bagel from Tompkin's Square Bagels).
-There's also a Sunday farmers market with produce from local farmers.
+The best spot in the areaa for people-watching, taking five, sipping coffee, or having a picnic (especially with a bite from Sunny & Annie's or a bagel from Tompkin's Square Bagels).
+There's also a Sunday farmers' market with produce from local farmers.

 430 E 9th St.; +1-212-256-1192